notbakaneko/keychain-demo/README.md

 `what` reads from the shared keychain.

-Running `what` should output something similar to the log:
+Running `is` followed by running `what` should output something similar to the log:

 ```
 2014-08-13 11:42:47.281 what[2628:60b] store1 key1 is 2014-08-13 02:42:38 +0000